 Where to find other pet insurance alternatives

 There are dozens of pet insurance companies on the market, so make sure to shop around if you want the best deal.
 If you’re looking for preventative coverage, you might also consider a pet wellness plan.
 These cover veterinary bills for things like vaccinations, heartworm medication, and more.
 Check out our guide to the best pet insurance companies to see all your options.

 How we rated Healthy Paws and Petplan

-Our Healthy Paws and Petplan scores were based on the weighted average of multiple data points, including waiting periods, benefit limits, customer support, Better Business Bureau ratings, and more.
-You can learn more about our methodology here.
+Our Healthy Paws and Petplan scores were based on the weighted average of multiple data points, including waiting periods, benefit limits, customer reviews, and more.

 Author: Aly Yale